Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/chronology-and-record/essay.md

 - **2012-12-04** — Martin Hosken, *Encoding SignWriting Layout: An Initial Discussion*
   - discussion document, not a submitted UTC proposal
+  - no public UTC registry link has been identified for this discussion note in the release record
   - important as evidence that layout and composition remained unresolved

 This discussion note matters even though it was not a formal UTC submission.